 With two simple ingredients—jarred baby food and your flour of choice—homemade dog treats can be baking in your oven in just minutes.
 No special ingredients or techniques needed here!
 Just preheat the oven, mix together the two ingredients, roll out the dough (don’t have a rolling pin?
 Try a wine bottle!), use cookie cutters or just use a butter knife or pizza cutter to cut out squares, pop them on a baking sheet, and voila.
 You’re a dog chef.
+No baby food?
+No problem!
+Substitute with a scant cup of pureed pumpkin, sweet potato, or unsweetened applesauce.
+You could use any dog safe fruit or veggie puree you have on hand.

 This a recipe your dog will never tire of because jars of pureed baby foods come in such an amazing variety of all-natural flavors.
 And you can use a range of flours too.
 We used oat flour and butternut squash for the yellow treats, and raspberry-pear and all-purpose flour for the pink treats.
 You can also try some other options like whole wheat flour, or try a wheat free option like chickpea flour, coconut flour, oat flour, or brown rice flour.
 You can mix different flours too.